 State of Wisconsin programs include the Home Improvement Loan Program and the Wisconsin Development Reserve Fund administered by the Authority.
-The Home Improvement Loan Program (HILP) provides loans for eligible borrowers to make improvements to owner-occupied properties. \$105,000 and \$102,000 of these home improvement loans were made through the program for the fiscal years ending June 30, 2020 and 2019, respectively.
-In addition, funds may be used to fund Easy Close Advantage loans for down payment assistance to Single Family borrowers. \$5.3 million and \$7.3 million of these down payment assistance loans were outstanding as of June 30, 2020 and 2019, respectively.
-Outstanding HILP loans total \$668,000 and \$627,000 as of June 30, 2020 and 2019, respectively.
+The Home Improvement Loan Program (HILP) provides loans for eligible borrowers to make improvements to owner-occupied properties. \$11,750 and \$105,000 of these home improvement loans were made through the program for the fiscal years ending June 30, 2021 and 2020, respectively.
+In addition, funds may be used to fund Easy Close Advantage loans for down payment assistance to Single Family borrowers. \$3.2 million and \$5.3 million of these down payment assistance loans were outstanding as of June 30, 2021 and 2020, respectively.
+Outstanding HILP loans total \$453,000 and \$668,000 as of June 30, 2021 and 2020, respectively.

-The Wisconsin Development Reserve Fund administered for the State of Wisconsin includes the Credit Relief Outreach Program (CROP), the Agribusiness Program, the WHEDA Small Business Guarantee Program (SBG), the Farm Assets Reinvestment Management Program (FARM), Disaster Assistance and Contractor Assistance, all of which provide loan guarantees and interest rate subsidies on loans.
-Outstanding guarantees as of June 30, 2020 and 2019 are \$1.7 million and \$2.5 million for CROP, \$0 and \$0 for Agribusiness, \$3.8 million and \$3.6 million for SBG, \$768,000 and \$726,000 for FARM, and \$500,000 and \$500,000 for Contractor Assistance, respectively.
-There were no guarantees outstanding for the Disaster program as of June 30, 2020 and 2019.
+The Wisconsin Development Reserve Fund administered for the State of Wisconsin includes the Credit Relief Outreach Program (CROP), the Agribusiness Program, the WHEDA Small Business Guarantee Program (SBG), the Farm Assets Reinvestment Management Program (FARM) and Contractor Assistance, all of which provide loan guarantees and interest rate subsidies on loans.
+Outstanding guarantees as of June 30, 2021 and 2020 are \$1.4 million and \$1.7 million for CROP, \$112,000 and \$0 for Agribusiness, \$3.1 million and \$3.8 million for SBG, \$644,000 and \$768,000 for FARM, and \$0 and \$500,000 for Contractor Assistance, respectively.